-Goal setting and action planning, including the Teacher Strengths and Needs Assessment (T/SNA), are an essential component of initial and ongoing coaching interactions.
-In this project, goals focus on the consistent and accurate implementation of Step Up AT - Improving Literacy Through Technology teaching practices.
+Goal setting and action planning, including the Teacher Strengths and Needs Assessment (TSNA), are an essential component of initial and ongoing coaching interactions.
+In this program, goals focus on the consistent and accurate implementation of Step Up AT teaching practices.
 The Action Plan outlines the steps, resources, and supports necessary to achieve each goal.
 It also includes a criterion to determine when the goal has been met.
-Throughout the coaching cycle, the coach and the teacher will identify goals and develop plans together, each plan lasting approximately 4 weeks.
+Throughout the school year, the coach and the teacher will identify goals and develop plans together, each plan lasting approximately 4 weeks.
 The Action Plan is a "road-map" which helps the teacher work towards a well-defined, observable, measurable, and achievable goal.
 The plan and its steps guide the focus of the coaching observations and debrief meetings, including reflection and performance feedback.

-Within the project, the teacher and coach meet to collaboratively develop the initial Action Plan during the initial coaching meeting using information obtained from the T/SNA and the coach's classroom observation.
-The T/SNA is a tool for gathering information about current Step Up AT - Improving Literacy Through Technology teaching practices and determining priorities for enhancing and refining practices with coach support.
+Within the program, the teacher and coach meet to collaboratively develop an Action Plan during the initial coaching meeting using information obtained from the TSNA and the coach's classroom observations.
+The TSNA is a tool for gathering information about current Step Up AT teaching practices and determining priorities for enhancing and refining practices with coach support.

-The teacher and coach will review the Action Plan and discuss progress made by the teacher toward fidelity of implementation of the Step Up AT - Improving Literacy Through Technology teaching practices in each coaching meeting.
+The teacher and coach will review the Action Plan and discuss progress made by the teacher toward fidelity of implementation of the Step Up AT teaching practices in each coaching meeting.
 Based on these conversations, the coach and the teacher might determine that the goal has been met, continue to document progress, or decide to revise the Action Plan steps based on the pre-determined criterion.
 The coach should be responsive to the teacher's individual strengths and needs and make informed decisions based on conversations with the teacher and available data about the utility and feasibility of the goal and the Action Plan related to the goal.